break-stuff/cem-tools/packages/react-wrappers/README.md

   modulePath?: (className: string, tagName: string) => string;
   /** Used to provide alternative property name to prevent name collisions with React */ attributeMapping?: { [key: string]: string };
+  /** Used to add custom global props to all component types */ globalProps?: MappedAttribute[];
   /** Used to add global element props to all component types */ globalEvents?: GlobalEvent[];
+  /** Includes React props defined for HTML elements */ reactProps?: string[] | boolean;
+  /** Generates context provider to scope component tags with a custom prefix or suffix */ scopedTags?: boolean;
+  /** Formats wrappers to make them safe to run in environments with Server Side Rendering (SSR) */ ssrSafe?: boolean;
   /** Path to output directory */
   outdir?: string;
   /** Class names of any components you would like to exclude from the custom data */